 Fort Laramie National Historic Site is best known as a stop for travelers along the Oregon, Mormon and California trails before becoming a military post.
 The site is even featured in the 1970s computer game Oregon Trail.
 Another thing Fort Laramie is known for?
 Its ghost sightings.

-Many visitors of this haunted place in Wyoming claimed to have seen a lady in green roaming around.
+Many visitors to this haunted place in Wyoming claimed to have seen a lady in green roaming around.
 The story says she was the daughter of an agent at the fort.
 She left one day to go riding but never returned.
 You can also spot a cavalry officer completing his daily rituals around the fort.

 Explore the Confluence Trail